From the office to home to hybrid working

 For a future-proof way of working, your organisation will have to decide on the one hand who can work at home and when, focusing on tactical activities instead of roles and functions.
 On the other hand, you need to create a stimulating office that encourages social interaction and cooperation.
 To achieve your future hybrid office, you will have to make sure that you meet three characteristics.

-- Designed for human interaction; use open structures and designs combined with options where one can withdraw.
+- Designed for human interaction; Use open structures and designs combined with options where one can withdraw.

 - Customized technology; develop or implement technologies that on the one hand facilitate employees in taking work home that can be effectively done individually and on the other hand stimulate social interaction with colleagues.

-- Encourage connections; define policies that encourage managers to ensure employees they can socialize when they’re in the office.
-Besides implementing these policies, leaders should stimulate this by frequently and openly be present and socialize in the common areas.
+- Encourage connections; define policies that encourage managers to ensure employees they can socialize when they're in the office.
+Besides implementing these policies, leaders should stimulate this by frequently and openly being present and socialize in the common areas.